 Prosecutor Mark Scott said in Nova Scotia Supreme Court that the Crown has reassessed the case and doesn't believe there is a realistic prospect of conviction, so is not pursuing another trial.

-Assoun was convicted of second-degree murder in the 1995 death of Brenda LeAnne Way.
+Assoun was wrongfully convicted of second-degree murder in the 1995 death of Brenda LeAnne Way.

 The conviction came with an automatic life sentence.
 At his first trial in 1999, Justice Suzanne Hood ordered that Assoun must serve 18½ years before he could begin applying for parole.